 At The Anchor, the first of June marked the resurrection of the summer menu.
 It was Terrence’s thirty-eighth June at the restaurant.

 “I’m drowning.”
 One of the younger servers grabbed Terrence’s arm, churning the black sleeve of his dress shirt like a pepper grinder.
 He was standing at a P.O.S. in the dining room, sending drinks to the bar.
 His trainee loomed beside him like a shadow.
-“Can you greet table 14?
+“Can you greet Table 14?
 Or take them?
 I don’t care.
 I’m going to kill that new hostess.”

 As he expected, it would be his seventh table.
 He agreed.

 In fleeting moments of tenderness, Terrence saw himself in the new servers.
 He saw himself when they came drifting into the restaurant in their clean, black clothes.
-He remembered fumbling with corkscrews — when a glass of water would slip from his hand and onto the tile.
+He remembered fumbling with corkscrews—when a glass of water would slip from his hand and onto the tile.
 He was especially reminded of himself when they came as he had: in a pair.

 “My boyfriend and I got hired together,” the trainee said.
 She was pretty and clear-skinned and went to one of the colleges in town.
 She couldn’t have been older than twenty-one, claiming to have service experience from a restaurant back home, wherever that was.
 “He’s training as a barback.”

 Terrence was always amused when a couple got hired together.
 He watched how they engaged with each other, asking their partner for special favors and treating these tasks with a particular seriousness.
-He could always tell when they had been fighting or fucking before a shift — how they saw each other in the black uniforms of The Anchor versus the colorful clothes of the real world.
+He could always tell when they had been fighting or fucking before a shift—how they saw each other in the black uniforms of The Anchor versus the colorful clothes of the real world.

 “Try to keep your work lives and personal lives separate,” he said to the trainee.
 He rolled the sentiment in a fine coat of sugar, not taking his eyes from the screen.